 The brain’s default network consists of a series of regions that are activated when people engage in spontaneous thinking, such as daydreaming and imagining.
 This network may play a key role in idea generation or brainstorming—thinking of several possible solutions to a problem.

 Which of the following is the LEAST acceptable alternative to the underlined word?

-This is a “LEAST” question, so the right answer must be a word that is NOT acceptable as a general synonym for activate.
+This is a “LEAST” question, so the right answer must be a word that is NOT acceptable as a general synonym for activated.
 Mobilized, stimulated, and animated are all acceptable ways to describe regions of the brain that are turned on, or that go into action, when people begin to engage in spontaneous thinking.
 Inspired does not fit because only a person can be inspired — it is idiomatically inappropriate to use this verb to describe the effects of thought on physical structures in the brain.
 (D) is, therefore, the LEAST acceptable alternative to the underlined word, making it correct.

 Recent findings indicate that individuals who demonstrate high levels of creativity are better able to engage brain systems that don’t typically work together.
 Interestingly, the results are consistent with recent MRI studies of jazz musicians improvising melodies, poets writing new lines of poetry, and illustrators sketching ideas for a book cover.